scalar-labs/scalar-kubernetes/docs/ConfigureScalarDL.md

 #### Configure scalardl-audit-custom-values

-Configure the service endpoint of ledger-side envoy in the scalardl-audit-custom-values file.
+Configure the service endpoint of ledger-side envoy in the [scalardl-audit-custom-values.yaml](../conf/scalardl-audit-custom-values.yaml) file.
-The service endpoint of the ledger-side envoy is only available after the Scalar DL ledger deployment.

 ```yaml
 scalarAuditorConfiguration: